schibsted/ai-academy/lessons/w8+9 - collaborative filtering.md

 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/htiNBPxcXgo/0.jpg)](https://youtu.be/htiNBPxcXgo)

-## Lab session
-In this lab session we will try to build a recommender system for news.
-We will use the MIND news dataset from microsoft (https://www.kaggle.com/datasets/arashnic/mind-news-dataset).
-I have prepared a script that does some pre-processing and train a simple collaborative filtering model.
-Instead of using the fast.ai framework, we will use pytorch lightning as our high level pytorch framework.
-I am sure you will see a lot of similarities (e.g. all pytorch stuff is equivalent as we're still using pytorch):

-https://www.kaggle.com/code/enemis/mind-recommender-from-scratch (I am still working on this, will be ready for lab session)

-### Tasks
-- Make sure you understand the lecture material (video and notebook).
+Use the notebook while watching the lecture, and make sure you follow the steps approximately.
 The notebook Jeremy use can be found [here](https://www.kaggle.com/code/jhoward/collaborative-filtering-deep-dive/notebook).

+If you have time, you can also start looking at the [pytorch-lightning framework](https://pytorch-lightning.readthedocs.io/en/stable/starter/introduction.html).
+)

+### Lab session
+In this session we will familiarize us with the high level framework pytorch lightning, and if time we will start applying it to a news recommender system.
+If you dont manage to do everything, do not worry, we will continue in week 9!

+First, go through the [pytorch-lightning framework](https://pytorch-lightning.readthedocs.io/en/stable/starter/introduction.html).
+There you will see how you can set up training a model.
+Understand the steps, and discuss with your group how it is different from fast.ai.

+Secondly, we will use pytorch lightning to build a news recommender system!
+We will use the [MIND news dataset from microsoft](https://www.kaggle.com/datasets/arashnic/mind-news-dataset).

+#### Tasks

 ### News Recommender "mini project"
-We have prepared a small news recsys "shell" to play around with in this class: https://www.kaggle.com/code/enemis/mind-recommender-from-scratch
+We have prepared a script that does some pre-processing and train a simple collaborative filtering model that we will work on in the class: https://www.kaggle.com/code/enemis/mind-recommender-from-scratch

-#### Part 1
+**There is no need to understand all the preprocessing steps here.
+You can quickly skim through that and start at "Output of data preprocessing"**.

+#### Week 8 exercises

 - In the pytorch lightning module, create a `self.forward()` function that takes a batch of users+items and compute relevancy scores
 - Modify `self.training_step()` to use the `self.forward()` function.